moggieuk/ERCF-Software-V3/README.md

   > ERCF_LOAD_BYPASS

 ### Adjusting configuration at runtime
   All the essential configuration and tuning parameters can be modified at runtime without restarting Klipper.
-Use the `ERCF_TEST_CONFIG` command to do this
+Use the `ERCF_TEST_CONFIG` command to do this:

   <img src="doc/ercf_test_config.png" width="500" alt="ERCF_TEST_CONFIG">